top of page

 Updated Testing for College/Graduate School

-We now offer virtual as well as in-person reduced-fee assessments specifically for college students needing updated testing for accommodations
+We now offer virtual as well as in-person reduced-fee assessments specifically for college students seeking updated testing for accommodations

 Education beyond high school can be exciting and stressful, especially if you have a learning or attention disorder!
 The office of disability services at many colleges, technical schools, and universities provide extensive support for their students with an identified condition that is substantially limiting IF they have a current evaluation (typically within the last 3 to 4 years.)
 However, once you get to school, it may be hard to find an option for an updated evaluation to get the services you need to succeed.
 If you are not in the metro Atlanta area, we can complete the evaluation via telehealth, eliminating the need for travel.
 Please see our college testing website for details: www.ed-testing.com